HoloArchivists/fc2-live-dl/README.md

 - Tested to work under Linux.
 It should work on Windows, but no guarantees.
 If you're facing any issues on Windows, try running it under WSL.
 - autofc2 will freak out over a private/paid streams.
 - `--wait` doesn't work sometimes because FC2 would announce that the stream is live before the playlist is available.
 Use `autofc2` if you want to make sure streams get saved.
+- When monitoring many channels with `autofc2`, if you face any 5xx errors, try increasing the `wait_poll_interval` to something higher.